 The Adept and the Imp

-A tall tale of temptation, devilry and magic
+A tall tale of temptation, devilry, magic, and Heaven and hell

 The discerning reader will find a number of true Occult teachings concealed in this amusing story in a seemingly daft manner, as well as descriptions of the many subtle ways in which the powers of darkness tempt us.